-Parents are often baffled by the problems presented by a child with learning disabilities.
+Parents or caregivers may notice academic problems or other signs of a learning disability in their child and not know where to start.
 Often this “invisible disability” does not become obvious until a child reaches school age.
 Even then, difficulties may be subtle and hard to recognize.

 Here you will find a wealth of information on understanding learning disabilities, negotiating the special education process, and helping your child and yourself.

 Specific Learning Disabilities